Le Rouet d'Omphale

 Le Rouet d'Omphale (The Spinning Wheel of Omphale or Omphale's Spinning Wheel), Op.
 31, is a symphonic poem for orchestra, composed by Camille Saint-Saëns in 1871.
 It is one of the most famous of the four symphonic poems in a mythological series by Saint-Saëns.
 The other three in the series are Danse macabre, Phaéton, and La jeunesse d'Hercule.
+The work was printed by Éditions Durand with the dedication 'à Mademoiselle Augusta Holmès'.